jasondbaker/aesproject/README.md

 The application may be installed on any environment supported by Node.js.
 Both node and the node package manager (npm) must be installed before building this application.
 The installation process is really easy and should take less than 10 minutes (even less if you already have Node installed on your machine).

-The installation process has 3 steps:
+The installation process has 4 steps:

   1. Install node on your system (if not already installed)
   2. Clone the project repository to your system
+  3. Install the Compass Sass compiler
-  3. Install required node packages into the project
+  4. Install required node packages into the project

 The easiest way to install node on your platform is via one of the packages at: [https://nodejs.org/en/download/](https://nodejs.org/en/download/)